cedricium/maker-link.js/README.md

 When clicked, the button opens a new tab and navigates to his personal website, https://levels.io.
 This library allows you to easily and quickly add one to your own website without the need to alter your current site's code.

+## Download

+`maker-link.js` is meant to be consumed in the browser using `<script>` tags.
+You have a couple of options when it comes to including `maker-link.js` in your project / site.

+1. Using a package manager (e.g. npm, yarn, bower, etc.):

+    - npm:  `npm i --save maker-link`
+    - yarn: *__Coming soon!__*
+    - bower: *__Coming soon!__*

+2. Downloading the bundled library directly:

+    If you are using a static site, you can simply download the latest bundled source code to be used directly in your project.

+    - Navigate to https://github.com/cedricium/maker-link.js/releases, select the most recent release and download the `maker-link.min.js` file

+3. Consuming `maker-link.js` via CDN:

+    - *__Coming soon!__*

 ## Usage

 Instantiate a new MakerLink object with `options` containing your information to have a Maker Link added to your site.